BettyAtt/pands-project2021/README.md

 [4]  AskPython.com "How to Read a .data file?"
 Available: https://www.askpython.com/python/examples/read-data-files-in-python [Accessed 18 April 2021].

 # 2.3 Analysing: Parsing the dataset

+The csv dataset read in from the `.data` file is named as a variable, irisData, and then I created a dataframe, df, for it [4] The dataframe allows for two dimensional labeled data structures with columns of potentially different types [5].:
+    irisData = pd.read_csv('iris.data', names =["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm", "Species"])  # reading in the data file df = pd.DataFrame(irisData)

 One of the primary objectives of the project is to analyse the data using python and to generate a summary of the data in `.txt` file format.
 I used the `with open()` method of populating my data to a .txt file [1].
 This method was chosen because it will automatically close the file once I leave the block [2].

 The code used is:
 `with open("iris_summary.txt", "w") as f:`
 The write ("w) option was chosen as I want the program to create the file if it does not already exist and write over it each time the program is ran [3].
 This is important because if changes are made to the dataset, the information in the `.txt` file will be automatically updated when the program is ran with the new data.

+In Progress: Issues with reading in -- tried .df and didnt work -- tried without and got errors but solved with using str to convert tuples into writeable format.
+Add step by step instructions here. shape - w3schools.com "Numpy Array Shape" Available: https://www.w3schools.com/python/numpy/numpy_array_shape.asp [Accessed 19 April 2021].
+Pandas Dataframe.info would not print to the doc pandas.pydata.org "Pandas DataFrame.Info" Available: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info.html [Accessed 19 April 2021].  learndatasci.org Pandas Python Tutorial Available: https://www.learndatasci.com/tutorials/python-pandas-tutorial-complete-introduction-for-beginners/  [Accessed 19 April 2021].

 ### References for Part 2.3

 [1] RealPython.com "Python With Open As Pattern" Available: https://realpython.com/working-with-files-in-python/#pythons-with-open-as-pattern  [Accessed 19 April 2021].
 [2] Mertz, J. RealPython.com "Reading and Writing Files in Python (Guide)" Available: https://realpython.com/read-write-files-python/  [Accessed 19 April 2021].
 [3] w3schools.com.
 "Python File Write" Available: https://www.w3schools.com/python/python_file_write.asp [Accessed 19 April 2021].
+[4] w3resource.com "Pandas DataFrame: to_string() function" Available: https://www.w3resource.com/pandas/dataframe/dataframe-to_string.php [Accessed 19 April 2021].
+[5] Datacamp.
+Pandas Tutorial: DataFrames in Python Available: https://www.datacamp.com/community/tutorials/pandas-tutorial-dataframe-python [Accessed 19 April 2021].